MUSC Intramural Sports

 B. A team will be eliminated from competition after two forfeits.

-A. Regular Season - Each game will consist of 30 points.
-The winner must win by two points, 35 point maximum.
+A. Regular Season - Each game will consist of 25 points.
+The winner must win by two points, 30 point maximum.
+A third game will be played to 15 points (if needed).
 All games within a match will be scored in the rally point system.

 B. Playoffs - Each playoff match will consist of three games.